mku201c0s10240/syntecxhub_hotel_booking_management_system/README.md

 6. Convert to web project (Java Spring Boot + MySQL)

 # License
-This project is licensed under the MIT License – free to use, modify, and distribute.
+This project is open-source and free to use.

 # Author
 Nagaraj A